Philippe Le Billon

-Melanie Sommerville (PhD – geopolitics of agroinvestments – on-going*)
+Melanie Sommerville (PhD – geopolitics of agroinvestments – completed, post-doc UofT)

-Elaine Hsiao (PhD - legal geographies of peace parks - on-going)
+Elaine Hsiao (PhD – legal geographies of peace parks – completed, post-doc Sheffield U.)

-Michael Simpson (PhD - pipelines, indigenous rights, and social movements - on-going*)
+Michael Simpson (PhD – pipelines, indigenous rights, and social movements – completed, post-doc UBC)

 Dawn Hoogeveen (PhD – extractive sectors and indigenous land rights – completed*)